hazelcast/hazelcast-nodejs-client/README.md

 ---

-[Hazelcast](https://hazelcast.com/) is an open-source distributed in-memory data store and computation platform that provides a wide variety of distributed data structures and concurrency primitives.
+## What is Hazelcast?

+[Hazelcast](https://hazelcast.com/) is a distributed computation and storage platform for consistently low-latency querying, aggregation and stateful computation against event streams and traditional data sources.
+It allows you to quickly build resource-efficient, real-time applications.
+You can deploy it at any scale from small edge devices to a large cluster of cloud instances.

+A cluster of Hazelcast nodes share both the data storage and computational load which can dynamically scale up and down.
+When you add new nodes to the cluster, the data is automatically rebalanced across the cluster, and currently running computational tasks (known as jobs) snapshot their state and scale with processing guarantees.

+For more info, check out Hazelcast [repository](https://github.com/hazelcast/hazelcast).

+## What is Hazelcast Node.js Client?

-Hazelcast Node.js client is a way to communicate to Hazelcast clusters and access the cluster data.
+Hazelcast Node.js client is a way to communicate to Hazelcast clusters and access the cluster data via Node.js.
 The client provides a Promise-based API with a builtin support for native JavaScript objects.

 ## Installation